JoeyStanley/real/pages/dataviz.md

 # Data Visualization Workshops

-I will be leading a series of two workshops on data visualization during Fall 2019.
+I will be leading a series of three workshops on data visualization during Fall 2019.
 This page will house the handouts and all materials for those workshops.

-Note: Both workshops will be held at 3:35pm at the DigiLab (300 Main Library)
+Note: All workshops will be held at 3:35pm at the DigiLab (300 Main Library)

 <br/>